Keur Andallah Willane Latrine Project – Senegal

 This project is to construct twelve latrines throughout the village.

 The project has been discussed with all of the household heads in the village.
 The compounds have been divided into groups so that everyone in the village will have access to at least one of the new latrines.

 The villagers have all agreed that they will complete the work on their own.
-The village chief is responsible for helping secure and transport the necessary construction materials to the village.
+The village chief is responsible for helping secure and transports the necessary construction materials to the village.

 Each group will then dig its own latrine during the current dry season, while there is no risk of the ground collapsing.
 When the compound has demonstrated that it has dug the latrine to the dimensions of 2 meters across by 2 meters deep, it may retrieve its share of the materials from the chief.

 A village mason will then construct the sides and cover for the latrine and be appropriately compensated for the work.

 Project funds will be used to purchase cement, iron rebar, and wood panels for forming the covers.
 In addition, they will pay for the compensation of the mason that the village selects, and for transportation of the materials.

 When the project is complete, a local health post worker has agreed to give a talk about the advantages of using latrines and the general health of the village, and he will encourage parents to sensitize their children to the importance of using the latrines and hand washing to prevent disease.

 Every one of the 600 members of the village will benefit from the project.

 This is an ambitious and important project that will result in much-improved hygiene and sanitation in the community.
 It is based on widespread participation by all of the families, and is designed to be sustainable.